jeka-dev/jeka/README.md

 Spring-Boot, Sonarqube, Jacoco, Node.js, and Protocol Buffer.

 For other technologies, it is possible to directly use their Java API or command-line interface to integrate them into your builds.
 This is quite straightforward thanks to JeKa's simple design and rich utilities.
-For example, it is possible to use the [Jib Core](https://github.com/GoogleContainerTools/jib/tree/master/jib-core) library direcly inside the build to produce docker/OCI container images.

 See [examples of projects built with JeKa](https://github.com/jeka-dev/working-examples).